-Go Las Vegas Card
+Go Las Vegas

-One of the most popular discounted bundled attractions passes is the Go Las Vegas Card.
-You can buy it as a full attractions pass or build your own pass and save 30% by adding just two attractions to the pass.
+Or, Build Your Own pass and save 20% by adding just two attractions to the pass.
 The more attractions you add, the greater the savings will be.
 Show the pass on a mobile phone for entry.

 Best Family Hotels in Las Vegas